-Sea-Doo dealers canvassed by Watercraft Zone have ordered up big for the coming season, after selling out of most stock throughout 2021 and being left with largely empty showrooms.
+Sea-Doo dealers canvassed by Watercraft Zone ordered up big for the 2021/2022 summer season, after selling out of most stock throughout 2021 and being left with empty showrooms.

 Supply was so tight in the first half of 2021, many Sea-Doo dealers didn’t know what machines they were getting until the truck turned up with a new shipment.

-Sea-Doo dealers in Australia told Watercraft Zone they are hopeful of receiving only about 40 per cent their annual allocation of 2022 models from December 2021 through January 2021, which is peak season.
+Sea-Doo dealers in Australia told Watercraft Zone they were hopeful of receiving about 40 per cent their annual allocation of 2022 models from December 2021 through January 2021.

-Some models will have better availability compared to others, with many Sea-Doo dealers already reporting strong demand for the “triple black” RXP-X300 and RXT-X300 (pictured above) – with many already selling out of their first shipment.
+Some models have shown to have better availability compared to others, with many Sea-Doo dealers able to meet strong demand for the “triple black” RXP-X300 and RXT-X300 (pictured above).
+However, many dealers have already sold out of their first shipment.

-It means, in some cases, if you order a new Sea-Doo today you may not be able to take delivery until February or March 2022, which is why experts are advising customers of all brands to shop around and get in the queue early.
+It means, in some cases, if you order a new Sea-Doo today you may not be able to take delivery until some time in the first half of 2022, which is why experts are advising customers of all brands to shop around and get in the queue early.

-As new variants, the first shipments of the flagship 2022 Sea-Doo Fish Pro Trophy edition (pictured below) and new entry-level Sea-Doo Fish Pro Scout may push into early next year, Sea-Doo dealers forecast.
+As a new variant, the first shipments of the flagship 2022 Sea-Doo Fish Pro Trophy edition (pictured below) are now not due in Australia until mid-2022.